tsnorri/compact-superstring/README.md

 # compact-superstring

-Use a greedy approximation algorithm to find the shortest common superstring of given strings.
+Use a greedy approximation algorithm to find the shortest common superstring of given strings in succinct space.

 ## Build/Runtime Requirements